lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---

 **Q9: Write a SQL query to return the name of the gene that was most positively expressed in experiment exp23.
-Assume a minimum significance of 1.0**
+Assume a minimum level of 1.0**
     - TABLES: `experiments, expression, genes`
     - SQL Keywords: SELECT, FROM, WHERE, LIMIT, GROUP BY

 ---

 **Q10: Write a SQL query to return the name of the gene that was second most positively expressed.
-Assume a minimum significance of 1.0**
+Assume a minimum level of 1.0**
     - TABLES: `experiments, expression, genes`
     - SQL Keywords: SELECT, FROM, WHERE, LIMIT, GROUP BY, ORDER BY